Is SEO Dead? What business owners need to know about Google's new AI Overview

 It’s called Generative Engine Optimisation (more on this later).

-The new top section in Google Search.
+This is the new top section in Google Search.
 Before paid links.
 Before organic links.

 Most people now might never visit a single website.